Our PE Curriculum

 *Schema – Schema theory states that all knowledge is organised into units.
 A schema is, therefore is a conceptual system for understanding knowledge.
 A subject schema is a way of organising knowledge in a meaningful way; it is an appreciation of how facts are connected and they ways in which they are connected.
 A schema is distinct from information, which is just isolated facts that have no organisational basis or links.

-The one Big Idea, the one threshold concept in PE is to :
+The one threshold concept in PE is to:

 Each threshold concept has its own facets of knowledge which help to strengthen the schema.
 This knowledge can be put into categories.
 Here are the knowledge categories: